Black history from the year you were born

 1939: Marian Anderson sings at Lincoln Memorial

-Opera singer Marian Anderson was scheduled to sing at Washington’s Constitution Hall on Easter Sunday in 1939.
-But at the last minute, she was refused the opportunity because of her race by Daughters of the American Revolution (a move that caused First Lady Eleanor Roosevelt to leave the group).
+Opera singer Marian Anderson was scheduled to sing at Washington's Constitution Hall on Easter Sunday in 1939.
+But at the last minute, she was refused the opportunity because of her race by the Daughters of the American Revolution (a move that caused first lady Eleanor Roosevelt to leave the group).
 Instead, Anderson gave a free open-air concert on the steps of the Lincoln Memorial.
 The moment brought even greater awareness to the issues of racial injustice during that time period.

 1940: Hattie McDaniel wins an Academy Award

-Hattie McDaniel made history as the first African American person to win an Academy Award for her role as Mammy in "Gone With the Wind."
-She came under fire at the time for her portrayal of a maid, but the defiant McDaniel famously clapped back saying she’d rather play a maid than serve as one in real life.
+Hattie McDaniel made history as the first Black American person to win an Academy Award for her role as Mammy in "Gone With the Wind."
+She came under fire at the time for her portrayal of a maid, but the defiant McDaniel famously retorted, saying she'd rather play a maid than serve as one in real life.

 1941: National Negro Opera Company is created